 In 1950 J&L Steel built the Labelle Prep Plant on the Fayette County side of the Monongahela River to process coal from their Vesta Mines on the Washington County side of the river.
 After the Vesta No. 4 and 5 mine were mined out in the 1970s, the Labelle Prep Plant continued in operation under different

 managements, such as A.T.
 Massey.
 In the mid-1990s the Pennylvania D.E.P. acquired 50% of the stock of Labelle Processing.
-The plant has of late been used by Castradale Coal Co. and it's future looks uncertain.
+The site was last used by Canestrale Contracting to get rid of fly ash by using it to stabilize

 Rusty barges sitting in the river in front of the plant.
 The Fredericktown ferry provided access to the plant for employees living on the Washington side of the river.